Data Types and Scaling in Digital Hardware

 These choices depend on your specific application, the computer architecture used, and the cost of development, among others.

-With the Fixed-Point Designer software, you can explore the relationship between data types, range, precision, and quantization error in the modeling of dynamic digital systems.
-With the Simulink® Coder™ product, you can generate production code based on that model.
+With Fixed-Point Designer, you can explore the relationship between data types, range, precision, and quantization error in the modeling of dynamic digital systems.
+With Simulink® Coder™, you can generate production code based on that model.
 With HDL Coder™, you can generate portable, synthesizable VHDL and Verilog code from Simulink models and Stateflow® charts.